davneet721/Classifier_predict_population_from_genotype/README.md

 # Background

 ## PCA on Chromosome 22 Snps that Inspired Building a Classifier:
+### Superpopulation
-### Principal component analysis (PCA) with samples colored by superpopulation.
+Principal component analysis (PCA) with samples colored by superpopulation.
 The European, East Asian and African samples form unique clusters.
 Whereas, the American samples are spread across the PC1-PC2 space, with significant overlap with the European Cluster.
 This is expected as Europeans contribute signifcantly to American ancestry and snps distributions are commonly used to determine sample ancestry.

 ![PCA clusters samples by Superpopulation](https://github.com/davneet721/PCA_Genotypes/blob/main/Figures/Superpopulation_PCA.png)
 *Fig.1: PCA clusters samples by Superpopulation.*

+### Population
-### PCA results with samples colored by population.
+PCA results with samples colored by population.
 The different populations within a superpopulation are indistinguishable by the first two principal components.

 ![PCA clusters samples by Population](https://github.com/davneet721/PCA_Genotypes/blob/main/Figures/Population_PCA.png) *Fig.2: PCA clusters samples by Population.*